-- d) This Plan requires that a minimum of 700 new dwelling units within the Town shall be identified as intensification and shall occur within the Delineated Built-Up Area of the Town to 2051. - e) To facilitate residential intensification, this Plan includes defined Strategic Growth Areas intended to provide an effective framework for the provision of higher density, mixed-use development that will support an efficient and integrated transit system.
+- b) This Plan requires that a minimum of 700 new dwelling units within the Town shall be identified as intensification and shall occur within the Delineated Built-Up Area of the Town to 2051. - c) To facilitate residential intensification, this Plan includes defined Strategic Growth Areas intended to provide an effective framework for the provision of higher density, mixed-use development that will support an efficient and integrated transit system.
 These Strategic Growth Areas serve and connect different areas of the Town that provide different community functions, and will therefore be different in terms of character, scale, mix of uses, and potential to accommodate future growth.
-Residential intensification initiatives will be subject to the following policies: - i.
-Intensification opportunities will be primarily accommodated within the Strategic Growth Areas; - ii.
-Intensification opportunities within the Community Areas will encouraged, where appropriate; and, - iii.
+Residential intensification initiatives will be subject to the following policies: - Intensification opportunities will be primarily accommodated within the Strategic Growth Areas: - Intensification opportunities within the Community Areas will be limited, and will be primarily focused on the development of additional residential units, as defined in this Plan; and, - iii.
 Intensification of the Employment Areas within the Delineated Built-Up Area will be encouraged, where appropriate.